w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 connect to Polkadot can support arbitrary state transitions, they can support smart contracts.
 Builders of smart contracts can use these options when they become available.
 Today, it's possible to start development using a local development chain and later deploy to a live environment when the technology matures.

 Substrate supports smart contracts out-of-the-box in two ways.
 One way is using the provided [Contracts][substrate contracts] pallet in the FRAME library.
-The second way is using the Substrate [EVM pallet][substrate evm] to deploy EVM-based bytecode compiled from Solidity or Vyper and using tools available from the Ethereum stack.
+The other way is by using the [EVM pallet][evm pallet] offered by Frontier.
+[Frontier][frontier site] is a chain-agnostic DeFi aggregation layer that enables you to run Ethereum dapps natively on Substrate through the EVM pallet.
+The pallet enables the functionality for running EVM contracts.
+Addresses and values can also be mapped directly to Substrate from existing EVM code.

 The experience of deploying to an EVM-based chain may be more familiar to developers that have written smart contract before.
 However, the Contracts pallet makes some notable improvements to the